adobe/aio-tvm/README.md

 ### Setup AWS S3

 - Create a Bucket in S3 for your app
-- Create an IAM user with the following IAM policy in AWS (replace `MY_BUCKET` with your app bucket name):
+- Create an IAM user with the following IAM policy in AWS:

   ```json
     {